aditikhatik/aditi-demo/README.md

 # aditi-demo
-this is basically the demo for git and GitHub
+this is basically the demo for git and GitHub.